 7) The cricket bat shows unusual damage

-According to Oscar he only only came into contact with Reeva’s bloodied body – after he handled the cricket bat.
-Now if one look closely at the cricket bat handle one can see a red discoloration – as if someone gripped it with bloodied hands.
+According to Oscar he only came into contact with Reeva’s bloodied body – after he handled the cricket bat.
+Now if one looks closely at the cricket bat handle one can see a red discoloration – as if someone gripped it with bloodied hands.

 In addition, the rubber lining is badly torn and ripped.
-Not the type of damage on would expect from normal use or only three hard blows to a door.
-The damage is more consistent with a pulling and a twisting of the bat – as when someone tried to pull the bat from someone else’s hands.
+Not the type of damage one would expect from normal use or only three hard blows to a door.
+The damage is more consistent with pulling and twisting of the bat – as when someone tried to pull the bat from someone else’s hands.

 In OVTT we provide better quality pictures and close-ups of the cricket bat’s handle.

 Here we have lots of circumstantial evidence.
 And when an issue is based solely on circumstantial evidence the court must carefully consider the cumulative effect of all the evidence together as a whole, and they should not be weighed separately to determine guilt or innocence.

 According to Supreme Court of Appeal in State versus Hadebe 1998(1) SACR 422 (SCA) at 426 g-h: …the court must guard against a tendency to focus too intently upon the separate and individual parts of what is, after all, a mosaic of proof.
 Doubts about one aspect of the evidence led in a trial may arise when that aspect is viewed in isolation.
 The doubts may be set at rest when it is evaluated again together with all other available evidence…it is necessary to step back a pace and consider the mosaic as a whole.
 If that is not done, one may fail to see the wood for the trees